programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 ## Creating Your First Passage
 We are now going to add some content to our game by filling in a passage.
 The basic organizational unit in Twine is a passage.
 A passage is one “screen” of text that the player will see before navigating to another screen.

 A new Twine story starts out with one blank passage in the middle of the screen.
 To edit this passage, double click on it.
 Once you do, the passage will enlarge to reveal a text editing box.
+For the purposes of this tutorial, you can ignore the text-editing menue Twine provides at the top of the passage.
 Add the title “the beginning.”
 Add the following text to the body of the passage.

 ```
 It's your first day at your summer internship as a web developer.
 You're excited, but also a little nervous.
 As you enter the office, you quickly find your manager Steve.
 He lets you know that the company recently instituted a mentorship program geared toward women.
 Steve introduces you to your mentor Ann, who manages a different team.
 You're excited the company has instituted this initiative, but a little disappointed that your check-ins with Ann will occur during your lunch break.

 Steve and Ann lead you into a meeting room to discuss what you are interested in working on.
 ```

+{% include figure.html filename="Figure4.jpg" caption="Figure 4.
+Creating Your First Passage" %}

 Note that Twine automatically begins each paragaph break (or carriage return) with a bullet.
 These bullets will not be visable to the player.

 To exit the passage, click the “X” in the upper right hand corner of the text editing box, or click anywhere outside of the text editing box.
 To see what this passage will look like to the player, click the “Play” button at the bottom of the screen.
 This will open the playable version of the game in another tab in your browser.

-{% include figure.html filename="Figure4.jpg" caption="Figure 4.
+{% include figure.html filename="Figure5.jpg" caption="Figure 5.
 Clicking “Play” to Preview Your Story" %}

-{% include figure.html filename="Figure5.jpg" caption="Figure 5.
+{% include figure.html filename="Figure6.jpg" caption="Figure 6.
 The Player View of Your First Passage" %}

 While many creators choose to immediately plunge players into the fictional world, the first passage presents an opportunity to think about your audience: is your audience familiar with games, or will they need a brief explanation of how to proceed?
 Do you wish to provide credits and contact information at the beginning or end?
 Which point of view best fits your rhetorical goals?